 Twelve sites were recorded along the ca. 25 kilometers (15 miles) segment of the Northern Border Pipeline transecting a portion of the northern edge of the SU (Root 1983:662, The Missouri Plateau and Badlands Region).
-Not all of the sites were within the pipeline right-of-way; in several cases, landowners made special requests of the site surveyors to record sites that they knew about outside of the right-of-way.
 Five stone feature sites and seven cultural material scatters were recorded.
-These were the types of sites identified most commonly by Loendorf (1978) for western North Dakota in general.
-Each of the five stone feature sites had stone circles (2, 3, 3, 7, and 10 circles apiece), and some had rock piles in addition.
-All of the cultural material scatters.
+Each of the five stone feature sites had stone circles, and some had rock piles.
+All the cultural material scatters were small and displayed low artifact densities.
 Two potsherds were found at one of the cultural material scatters, and several bone fragments were found at another.
 Diagnostic Archaic projectile points were recovered from several of these sites.
-Two were tested, but salvage excavations were not conducted.